 Over the years, I’ve consulted with several clinicians who want help getting started in medical writing.
 Some are interested in a side gig, while others are interested in a complete transition out of clinical work.
 Some are interested in full-time, employed positions, and some would like to start a freelance business.
 There are lots of

-Many physicians interested in a nonclinical career are likely familiar with the organization SEAK.
-For those who aren’t familiar, SEAK is an educational company with a focus on “teaching physicians how to supplement their clinical income through lucrative home-based work and educating physicians about the numerous non-clinical career options available to them,” among other things.
+Physicians interested in a nonclinical career might be inclined to attend an event or conference to learn more about their options.
+One of the longest running conferences is hosted by the organization SEAK.
+For those who aren’t familiar, SEAK is an educational company with a focus on “teaching physicians how to supplement their clinical income

 In my work to help clinicians get into medical writing, I often encourage them to use LinkedIn.
 The benefits of this platform include networking, searching for jobs, and establishing an online presence.
 However, I'm finding myself more and more frustrated with LinkedIn these days.
 Although it's particularly important for nonclinical career seekers, I worry that